gb-it/codejam-cap-nodejs/exercises/05/readme.md

-# Exercise 05 - Adding a second entity, using common definition features
+# Exercise 05 - Adding a second entity, using generic features

 In this exercise you'll add a further entity to the data model and expose it through the service.
-In defining this entity you'll make use of some common definition features available to all CAP projects.
+In defining this entity you'll make use of some [generic features](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/454731d38a1e49c3aa5b182e5209bd20.html) available for all CAP projects.

 ## Steps

-At the end of these steps you'll have a third entity 'Orders', and will have performed some OData Create operations upon it.
+At the end of these steps you'll have a third entity `Orders`, and will have performed some OData Create operations upon it.

 ### 1. Add a new entity Orders

 If this is a bookshop service, we need to be able to place orders.
-So you should now add a third entity to the data model, for the orders.
+So you should now add a third entity to the data model, for those orders.

-:point_right: Open the `db/data-model.cds` file and first of all add this third entity thus (not forgetting to save the file when you're done):
+:point_right: Open the `db/data-model.cds` file and first of all add this third entity (not forgetting to save the file when you're done):

 ```cds
 entity Orders {